DiamondLightSource/nexgen/docs/api.rst

     :members:

 All the writers above can be called using the ``call_writers`` function, with the exception of ``write_NXentry``, ``write_NXdatetime`` and ``write_NXnote``.

+.. autofunction:: nexgen.nxs_write.NexusWriter.call_writers

+# TODO turn those two first writers with the scopes (now obsolete) into just one write_from_scope function
 NOTE: Versions >= 0.6.8 (current one) hopefully won't have these writers, and since there are no docs yet, the line above probably doesn't matter.

-.. autofunction:: nexgen.nxs_write.NexusWriter.call_writers

 Writing blank datasets
 ----------------------